Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Repairable

 Repairable item component: Determines which items can be used to repair a defined item, as well as the amount of durability specified items will repair.
-In format versions prior to 1.20.10, this component requires the 'Holiday Creator Features' experimental toggle.
+Released from experiment in format version 1.20.10.

 By default, it can be repaired by itself.
 It will combine the two durabilities.